History of technology: Industrial Revolution (1760–1830s)

-In the mid-1750s, the steam engine was applied to the water power-constrained iron, copper and lead industries for powering blast bellows.
-These industries were located near the mines, some of which were using steam engines for mine pumping.
-Steam engines were too powerful for leather bellows, so cast iron blowing cylinders were developed in 1768.
-Steam powered blast furnaces achieved higher temperatures, allowing the use of more lime in iron blast furnace feed.
-(Lime rich slag was not free-flowing at the previously used temperatures.)
+In the mid-1750s, the steam engine was applied to the water-power-constrained iron, copper, and lead industries to power blast bellows.
+These industries were located near the mines, some of which used steam engines for pumping.
+Steam engines were too powerful for leather bellows, so cast-iron blowing cylinders were developed in 1768.
+Steam-powered blast furnaces reached higher temperatures, allowing the use of more lime in the iron blast-furnace feed.
+(Lime-rich slag was not free-flowing at the previously used temperatures.)
 With a sufficient lime ratio, sulfur from coal or coke fuel reacts with the slag so that the sulfur does not contaminate the iron.
-Coal and coke were cheaper and more abundant fuel.
+Coal and coke were cheaper and more abundant fuels.
 As a result, iron production rose significantly during the last decades of the 18th century.
 Coal converted to coke fueled higher temperature blast furnaces and produced cast iron in much larger amounts than before, allowing the creation of a range of structures such as The Iron Bridge.
-Cheap coal meant that industry was no longer constrained by water resources driving the mills, although it continued as a valuable source of power.
+Cheap coal meant that industry was no longer constrained by water resources that drove the mills, although water remained a valuable source of power.